On this page

 ---|---|

-Configuration | Variable values that will be configured in the Curity Identity Server |
+Configuration | Values that are configured in the Curity Identity Server |

 Alarm Handler | The alarm handler custom implementation, which uses the AWS SDK |